TWMC-CVS/twmc-cvs.github.io/index.md

 ---
-title: Review Home
+title: Review Portal
 feature_text: |
 # add title here
 feature_image: "https://twmc-cvs.github.io/assets/twmc-banner.png"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "For your convenience and efficiency, we have developed a portal for common routine medical reviews.
+Striaght forward reviews can be completed digitally which avoid the need for an appointment.
+The online forms have been designed by us to provide the information needed to complete your review and reautherise your medication.
+The outcome of the review will be sent to you by email or text."
 ---

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.